bcgov/citz-imb-sso-react/README.md

    - [Login & Logout](#login--logout) - Allow users to login and logout.
    - [User State & Protected API Calls](#user-state--protected-api-calls) - Get user data and make requests to protected routes.
    - [Proxy Pass](#proxy-pass) - Set up proxy pass to make requests to backend more robust and simple.
+   - [Not Using A Proxy Pass](#not-using-a-proxy-pass) - Set up without a proxy pass, just using backend url.
 - [Additional Setup Guide](#additional-setup-guide) - More advanced options for package configuration.
    - [Custom Refresh Expiry Function](#custom-refresh-expiry-function) - Function called when refresh token expires.
 - [Directory Structure](#directory-structure) - How the repo is designed.